There are only a finite number of excluded minors for the class of bicircular matroids: Introduction

 \section{Introduction}

 Let $G=(V,E)$ be a graph, possibly with loops or multiple edges.
-The subgraphs of $G$ that are minimal with respect to having more edges than vertices are the \emph{bicycles} of $G$.
+The subgraphs of $G$ that are minimal with respect to having more edges than vertices are the \emph{bicycles} of $G$ {(Figure \ref{figbicycles})}.

 The \emph{bicircular matroid} of $G$, denoted $B(G)$, is the matroid on ground set $E$ whose circuits are the edge sets of bicycles of $G$.
 A loopless matroid $M$ is \emph{bicircular} if there is a graph $G$ for which $B(G)$ is isomorphic to $M$.

-The class of bicircular matroids is minor-closed (after allowing for loops, for instance by including direct sums with rank-0 uniform matroids).
-Twenty-seven excluded minors for the class of bicircular matroids are known \cite{DandM}.
-We conjecture that this list is complete.
+The class of bicircular matroids is minor-closed (after allowing for loops, for instance by including direct sums with rank-0 uniform matroids). {We have found twenty-seven excluded minors for the class of bicircular matroids by search using a computer} {(see \hyperref[appendix]{Appendix}).} We conjecture that this list is complete.
 Here we prove that the list is finite:

 \begin{mainthm} There are only a finite number of excluded minors for the class of bicircular matroids. \end{mainthm}